Victim Care

 Victim Support Dorset

-Victim Support has been commissioned by the Dorset Office of the Police and Crime Commissioner to provide a service to victims of crime in Dorset.
+Victim Support has been commissioned by the Dorset Office of the Police and Crime Commissioner to provide a support service to victims of crime in Dorset.

 Victim Support Dorset provide free and confidential support 24 hours a day, 7 days a week, 365 days a year for people affected by crime and traumatic events – regardless of whether you have reported the crime to the police or not.